 Below is a diagram of our configuration.
 On the left-hand side, we have our edge device (a Raspberry PI 3 running a modified daemon installation of the Enterprise Platform) for chained data ingestion).
-On the right-side we have our central server which is running a standard Kx installation.
+On the right hand side we have our central server which is running a standard KX installation.

 Data flows through the system as follows:

 Starting from the Edge device, we have our FEED.
 The FEED is running the system command “ps –aux” to gather information about all the processes running.
 It is here we insert our simulated viruses.
 In order to do so we simply select a random number of rows and change attributes like the process name, CPU usage and Memory Usage on these rows.

 From here we pass this data in the form of a kdb+ table to our Alert Generator.
 It is at this point that we capture our viruses.
 We create a new table, Alert Table, storing information about these “virus” processes and pass it to our chained data ingestion engine.

 The chained data ingestion engine receives two tables, the process table and the alert table.
 The data ingestion engine will hold the most recent messages in memory as well as logging all of the incoming updates to disk.

 What allows us to maintain no loss of data is the fact that the chained data ingestion engine will push the first messages received to the server before the latest updates, so that if the connection drops just before the chained data ingestion engine receives an update, and then once the connection comes back another update is received.
 The message received just after the connection drop will be sent first.

 From here, if the chained data ingestion engine is connected to the server these tables are simply pushed to the data ingestion engine located on the server.
 Effectively acting as the FEED for the server’s data ingestion engine, however if there is no connection the data will be held on our edge device until the connection is restored.